zhouselena/nuggets2-team14-headbashing-public/IMPLEMENTATION.md

 ### system testing

 We ran server and client together on different servers and different machines to ensure functionality.
 We tested ./server and ./client on all the maps in the maps directory (not including contributions directories), and manually opened up to 26 client windows to add to the game.
+We also used `valgrind` to test and fix all memory leaks (except for memory leaks caused by ncurses in client).

 ---